elifaltundag/douglas-adams-tribute-page/README.md

 * Git Bash

 ## Further Improvements
+* Minimize navbar on laptop and desktop, expand when hovered on
 * Summarize each section with a paragrah
-* Add buttons to animate details display -> JavaScript
+* Add buttons to animate details display